WU-BIMAC/MicroMetaApp.github.io/README.md

 ----

-## The current beta release is QuPath v0.1.26!
+## The current beta release is Micro Meta App v0.1.26!

 This is a *beta* [available here]().

 See [the changelog]() for more details.

-## QuPath v0.1.26 now available!
+## Micro Meta App v0.1.26 now available!

 **The current beta release of Micro Meta App is [available here]()**.